neuroinfolab/GeneEx2Conn/README.md

 This repository contains code for predicting human brain connectivity (_the connectome_) from regional gene expression (_the transcriptome_).

 ## Description
 At a high-level, the connectome prediction problem is a small-network link prediction problem.
 The nodes of the network (brain regions) come from a high-dimensional feature space; $O(n^4)$ gene expression measures per region.
-The goal of our models is to predict edge connectivity strength between any pair of regions across the brain based solely on their node-wise features.
+The goal is to predict edge connectivity strength between any pair of regions across the brain based solely on their node-wise features.
 This repo implements several architectures for solving the connectome prediction problem, with emphasis on encoder-based models that capture intra and inter-region genetic interactions.

-## Sim
 <div style="display: flex; justify-content: center;">
   <table>
     <tr>